-Instead of running new Ethernet cables to connect your devices to your home network then why not use your existing electrical power cables?
+Instead of running new Ethernet cables through your home to connect your devices to your home network why not use your existing electrical power cables?

-That is the idea behind Powerline or Homeplug networks.
+That is the idea behind Powerline or Homeplug Ethernet networks.

 Note: HomePlug is the family name for power line specifications for networking over existing home electrical wiring.

-HomePlug adapters are typically used to connect non Wi-Fi equipped devices to a home network, and to extend the range of existing networks.
+HomePlug network adapters are typically used to connect non Wi-Fi equipped devices to a home network, and to extend the range of existing Ethernet and Wi-Fi networks.

 You normally buy homeplug adapters in pairs, and in this case all you need to do is plug them in, and they work.

 However replacing faulty devices or extending an existing powerline network requires a basic understanding of how powerline adapters work.

 What you will Learn

-In this guide we will look at powerline networking using homeplug Ethernet adapters, how it works, and how you set up a home network.
-You will learn:
+In this guide we will look at powerline networking using homeplug Ethernet adapters, how it works, and how you set up a home network using them.
+Quick Links:

 Powerline Networking Overview